 What were your reasons for applying to the program?

-Where do you hope to see the profession in 25 years?
+Where do you see the profession in 25 years?

 What impact do you think specialization will have on your specialty area?

 Good mentoring and better resources for younger graduates.
 Increased referrals and medicolegal work.